unix-witch/jpeg-camera/README.md

 # jpeg-camera

-A python script that degrades your camera output quality
+A python script that degrades your camera output quality.
+Even lowers FPS!